masnik1/coding-challenge/README.md

 docker-compose up
 ```

-This will serve the application at http://localhost:8080/ - Then make sure to start it with default values
+This will serve the application at http://localhost:8080/ - Then make sure to start it with default values.
-Maybe you'll need to create a new ```ZAMMAD_TOKEN``` Auth token and update the ```.env``` file
+Maybe you'll need to create a new ```ZAMMAD_TOKEN``` Auth token and update the ```.env``` file.
-I suggest as an example selecting all preferences on Zammad Helpdesk (tried just admin and ticket api and it did not work -> Selecting all worked)
+I suggest as an example selecting all preferences on Zammad Helpdesk (tried just admin and ticket api and it did not work -> Selecting all worked).

 So go to:
-1. Your profile photo on Zammad Helpdesk
+1. Your profile photo on Zammad Helpdesk.
-2. Profile
+2. Profile.
-3. Token Access
+3. Token Access.
-4. Select all the permissions you need and copy the new token -> Update it on the ```.env``` file
+4. Select all the permissions you need and copy the new token -> Update it on the ```.env``` file.

 Later, we just need to set our env to run our python scripts:
 If you want to run it in a venv: